CodeCatz/codecatz-tutorial/6-publish/index.md

 <div class="os-switch"><div class="osx"><img src="{{ "/images/github-mac-1-review-changes-sync.png" | prepend: site.baseurl }}"/></div><div class="wins"><img src="{{ "/images/github-win-1-review-changes-sync.png" | prepend: site.baseurl }}"/></div></div>

 Click the **Publish** button to continue.
-The app will ask you to login with your GitHub account.
 After you do this, a window will appear, asking you for a name and description for the repository, as it will appear on GitHub.

 It's important to name the repository for your Jekyll website in the following format: **&lt;username&gt;.github.io** - but replace the username part with your own GitHub username.
 For example, if your username was *GraceHoppurr*, the name of your repository would be *GraceHoppurr.github.io*.